 - Assist with Medical and Dental Clinics

-- Assist with Community Garden
+- Assist with Community Gardens

 - Food Distributions in Cite Soleil and Grande Saline